-Now and then it’s not surprising to see how difficult a basic task such as be able to read DVD, Flash drives, and memory cards get frustrating ordeal.
+Now and then, it’s not surprising to see how difficult a basic task such as be able to read DVDs, Flash drives, and memory cards become a frustrating ordeal.
 Such functions are expected to work without hurdles on a modern PC.

-One such issue which our readers have notified us is the SD card not mounting problem, which is prominent in Ubuntu and derivatives including Linux Mint, and elementary OS.
+One such issue that our readers have notified us of is the SD card not mounting problem on the Ubuntu PC.
+The problem is also carried forward to Ubuntu’s derivatives, including Linux Mint and elementary OS.
+To the new readers, let’s summarize the error.

 exFAT SD card access error

-Did you end up with this error while plugging the MicroSD card from Camera to read the photos in it?
+Did you end up with the below error while plugging the MicroSD card from the Camera to read the photos in it?
 The error might resemble as follows:

 Error mounting /dev/mmcblkop1 at /media/….. exited with non-zero exit status 32:mount: /media/….: unknown filesystem type ‘exfat’.

-In recent years, memory cards have grown giant in memory capacity.
-Modern memory cards are as large as 64GB to 128GB capacity.
-It is possible due to the introduction of a new file system “exFAT”, in addition to long-living FAT, FAT32, and NTFS file systems.
+In recent years, memory cards have grown giant in memory capacity, with the modern ones as large as 64GB to 128GB capacity.
+This extended capacity is possible due to the introduction of a new file system, “exFAT,” in addition to long-living FAT, FAT32, and NTFS file systems.

 Step 1) Unplug the memory card that you were trying to access.
 Don’t worry.
-Since it is not mounted, there is no change to lose data.
-You can pull it out of the slot.
+Since it is not mounted, there is no chance of losing data.
+You can pull it out of the slot safely.

 Step 3) Enter the following command and hit enter.